horiaturcu/Result-sanitization-for-privacy-aware-conformance-checking/README.md

 All programming happened over Visual Code using Mini-conda python.

-The main complete program is : Conformance_sanitise_Main_program
+The main complete program is : Conformance_sanitise_Main_program .
+This also contains comments in order to make working with it easy.

 A concept also presented in the paper is : Conformance_sanitise_v1_concept